spsforks/ziglang-zig-wiki/Installing-prebuilt-binaries-without-package-manager..md

-Once you download the tarball just unzip it then just run `ln -s /path/to/zig/folder/zig /usr/bin/zig ` as root

 1. Download and install curl,tar,xz.
 It is shipped with Git on Windows.
 With the shell, `cd` to the folder you wish zig to reside.
 2. Download and extract zig with
 ```sh